Call Trawicki Today! | (262)820-3450

 GFCI Outlet Installation Cost

-How much does it cost to install a GFCI outlet?
+How much does it cost to install a GFCI outlet: $140 to $250

 Professionally installed GFCI outlets will cost anywhere from $140 to $250.
 The national average for GFCI outlet material costs is $19.71, while the national average for labor and materials is around $150 per hour.